Woman watching OTT platform

 Participation at investor events.

-Publishing of videos of investor presentations and interviews.
+Publishing videos of investor presentations and interviews.

 Annual and half-year reports and presentations.